ubaldot/vim-microdebugger/README.md

 extra window to run an external program, like for example `pyserial` to monitor the traffic on the serial port.

+When you want to create or jump to the variables or the asm windows, don't use the termdebug commands `:Var` and `:Asm`, but use `:MicroDebugVar` and `:MicroDebugAsm` instead.

-However, I'll try as much as I can to keep it in sync with Termdebug.
+I'll try as much as I can to keep it in sync with Termdebug.
 For example, if some of the mentioned changes will be included in Termdebug then they will be removed from here.

+### Known bugs

+The plugin has been tested on macos, Windows (be careful, read below) and partially on Linux.
+When the plugin execution is terminated, you get an error message about OpenOCD.
+You can safely ignore it, it is only and `echo` that is erroneously triggered.

+> [!IMPORTANT] > _For Windows users._ In some cases the output of the gdb
+> console is redirected to the `:Source` window for some strange reasons. _BE
+> CAREFUL_ because this means that the messages that shall be displayed in the
+> gdb console are being appended to your source file instead! _Check that your
+> source file is not going to be modified!_
+>
+> To trigger such a behavior you could issue a `Run` followed by `Stop`.
+> Whatever you write in the gdb console won't appear there but it is going to
+> be appended to your source file.

 ## Commands